URAP @ Illinois is the Undergraduate Research Apprenticeship Program @ the University of Illinois.

 - An unofficial transcript

 - A letter of support from the prospective graduate mentor’s dissertation advisor

 - A cover letter describing the graduate mentor’s dissertation project, how an undergraduate apprentice might be incorporated into the project, and the importance of participating in this apprenticeship program

-- An online application is available at the following link: URAP @ UI - Graduate Mentor Application.
-Graduate students with significant and proven experience working with individuals from U.S. minority populations under-represented at Illinois are encouraged to apply.
+- Graduate students with significant and proven experience working with individuals from U.S. minority populations under-represented at Illinois are encouraged to apply.